AV306/AV306/README.md

 - Java
 - C++ ([engine](https://github.com/AV306/engine) dev was fun!)
 - JS / TS (I like `canvas`-based games a lot because of their universality)
+- Python (making http requests by hand is actually quite fun!)
 - GLSL (not really a language, but I love shaders)
-- Python (there's something about built-in JSON and HTTP libraries that I find strangely attractive)

 (please ignore the many empty repos, I'll get around to finishing them someday)